MVedant21/RISC-V-Reference-SoC-Tapeout-Program/README.md

 **PLEASE NOTE** that the sythesis process does not support real variables, so we must use the simple wire datatype for the `\vsdbabysoc.OUT` instead.
 The iverilog simulator always behaves wire as a digital signal.
 As a result we can not see the analog output via `\vsdbabysoc.OUT` port and we need to use `\dac.OUT` (which is a real datatype) instead.

-The image below shows the command line output.
+The image below shows the Synthesis output.

 ![Alt text](w2.1.jpg)